Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 + (void) setPushIdentifier: (nullable NSData*) deviceToken;
 ```

-o *deviceToken* is a String that contains the device token for push notifications.
+*deviceToken*  is a string that contains the device token for push notifications.

 #### Example